LowPolyCount/UI-Power-Tools/README.md

 The [UI Power Tools Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has examples of how to use UICS to build screens and use the Screen Manager.

 ### Discord
-You can ask questions and help others on [The UIPT Discord Server](https://discord.gg/nBnvbf8TnU)
+You can ask questions on [The UIPT Discord Server](https://discord.gg/nBnvbf8TnU)

 # The Future
 The following features are planned for development: